jusrockinout/javascript-technical-interview/0002palindrome/README.md

 Write a function that determines if its string argument is a palindrome.

-### Notes to the Interviewer

-Remember—you are concerned more with the candidate's ability to _communicate_ their approach than with the correctness of their solution.
-For the purposes of this exercise, both provided solutions are equally acceptable.

-If your candidate finds a solution quickly, make them work towards one of the solutions that they did _not_ discover.

-### Prompts from the Interviewer

-The interviewer may use these prompts to prompt additional problem-solving from the interviewee.
-It is not mandatory to raise every prompt.

-* **Prompt**: Are there any disadvantages to recursion?

-  * **Ask If**: Only ask this question if the candidate implements a recursive function.

-  * **Ask During**: Solution Sketch, Implementation Discussion

-  * **Look For**

-    * **Candidate Explains Shortcomings**.
-There is an upper limit on how many recursive calls JavaScript can handle.
-Calling a recursive function on a large enough string will break your code.

-      * The best candidates will acknowledge this, and explain that such a string is unlikely in the "real world".

-      * Some candidates will explain that this is not an issue with ES6.

-      * Either response is acceptable.

-      * Many candidates will not know of JavaScript's recursion ceiling.
-Take the opportunity to inform them.

 * **Prompt**: Is this the only solution?

-  * **Ask During**: Solution Sketch, Implementation Discussion

-  * **Look For**

-    * **Candidate Discusses Alternatives**.
-Strong candidates will identify multiple solution approaches, but it's okay if they don't see more than one.

-      * What you want to see is that the candidate **explains alternative approaches**, or **justifies why no alternative exists**.

 ### Hints